From October to December 2019, FAC Research was delighted excited to host Sandra Tejada Mejía & Álvaro Ramírez March as residents.

 Álvaro is a social psychologist and an activist based in Barcelona.
 As a practitioner, he holds experience in community work working with groups intersected by multiple discriminations.
 He is currently a PhD candidate at the Department of Social Psychology of the Autonomous University of Barcelona with a project on the solidarity social movements in the so called ‘refugee crisis’ – a topic he approaches from his own involvement in the anti-racist, migrant solidarity scene in Barcelona.
 This work explores multifaceted nature of solidarity in a context in which its meaning is continuosly contested.
 In his work, Álvaro is interested in drawing from collaborative methodologies and feminist epistemologies to craft situated forms of engaged social research and intervention.
 During his stay in Athens, Álvaro will be linked as a visiting student in the Department of Social Anthropology at Panteion University of Political Sciences.

-As a result of their residency, Sandra and Álvaro will contribute to the first months of FAC Research in three different ways that combine both their research and social intervention interests:
+During their residency, Sandra and Álvaro contributed to launching FAC Research in different ways that combine both their research and social intervention interests:

-Second, this involvement with the city will go hand in hand with a reflection on the migrant solidarity structures present in the city and the evolution of these groups in the last 4 years since the so-called ‘migrant crisis’.
-This will pay special attention to the transnational connection of such groups and the symbolic and material infrastructures they rely on.
-As a result of this process, they will present a small product that may take the form of a small exhibition or talk.
+Social Cartography: a reflection on the migrant solidarity structures present in the city and the evolution of these groups in the last 4 years since the so-called ‘migrant crisis’.
+They payed special attention to the transnational connection of such groups and the symbolic and material infrastructures they rely on.